10 Homemade Protein Bars and How to Make Them

 •Cut into 8 bars

-The Carrot Cake Protein Bar meets a variety of dietary needs, since it is free of the following things: gluten, dairy, oil, yeast, refined sugar, corn, grain, and nuts.
+A Carrot Cake recipe that meets a variety of dietary needs since it is free of the following things: gluten, dairy, oil, yeast, refined sugar, corn, grain, and nuts.
 It uses fresh fruits and veggies as ingredients and can be made vegan by finding an egg substitute.
-Each Carrot Cake Protein Bar has 242 calories, 8 grams of fat, 28 grams of carbohydrates, 6 grams of fibers, and 14 grams of sugar.
+Each has 242 calories, 8 grams of fat, 28 grams of carbohydrates, 6 grams of fibers, and 14 grams of sugar.

 1 mashed banana